Meet Your Athletics Development Staff

 Jay McMillin - Assistant Athletics Director for Development

 In her current role, Hays Szelc solicits major gifts for CSU Athletics and oversees the annual fund.
-Prior to her arrival at CSU, Jamie worked at Marquette University in Milwaukee, WI for nearly ten years, spending the last five years as their Assistant Director of Development - Athletics.
+Prior to her arrival at CSU, Jamie worked at Marquette University in Milwaukee, Wisc., for nearly ten years, spending the last five years as their assistant director of development - athletics.
 In her role, while soliciting for major gifts, Jamie also oversaw the annual fund and internal operations of the Blue & Gold Fund.
 Hays Szelc was part of a team that over the last four years booked more than $21 million in annual, endowed, and major giving and helped grow the annual fund by 56 percent.

-A native of Pratt, Kansas, Jamie received her Bachelor of Science in Education, with an emphasis in Sport Management from The University of Kansas and later earned a Master's of Science in Sport Administration from The University of Southern Mississippi.
-Jamie also served as the BIG EAST Representative for the National Association of Athletic Development Directors (NAADD) for the last four years.
+A native of Pratt, Kan., Jamie received her Bachelor of Science in education, with an emphasis in sport management from the University of Kansas and later earned a Master's of Science in sport administration from the University of Southern Mississippi.
+Jamie also served as the Big East representative for the National Association of Athletic Development Directors (NAADD) for the last four years.

 Jamie and her husband Paul, reside in Fort Collins.
 Jamie can be reached at Jamie.Szelc@colostate.edu or by phone at (970) 492-4195.

 Terry Hemme - Assistant Director for Development/Major Gifts